-Play is the best way for your child to learn and they might enjoy playing at being teacher.
-Physical play such as running, jumping, skipping, climbing, rolling or cycling can improve your child's skills and confidence.
+Play is the best way for your child to learn and they might enjoy role playing eg being a teacher .
+Physical play such as running, jumping, skipping, climbing or cycling can improve your child's skills and confidence.
 Children enjoy playing with sand, water, boxes and toys such as lego.
 A few good quality toys are better than a roomful of stuff that rarely gets played with.
 Gently praise your child if you see them making a real effort at something and involve them in getting things ready for mealtimes or tidying up.